 There are other supporting essential oils that can help but are not key to the immediate relief.
 They are Roman and German Chamomile, Bergamot fcf, Sage and several of the Eucalyptus oils and Peppermint.

 Tamanu is a very sweet, sticky carrier oil that is well researched and well known for use with skin conditions.
 It has wonderful pain relieving properties and is useful for arthritis and rheumatism.
-When you combine these properties with the antiviral and pain relieving properties of both Ravensara and Ravintsara you have a winning combination against the discomforts Shingles causes.
+When you combine these properties with the antiviral and pain relieving properties of both Ravintsara you have a winning combination against the discomforts Shingles causes.